 If your business has shareholders, there’s an additional calculation — earnings per share (EPS).
-As the U.S. Securities and Exchange Commission explains, “This calculation tells you how much money shareholders would receive for each share of stock they own if the company distributed all of its net income for the period.”
+The U.S. Securities and Exchange Commission explains, “This calculation tells you how much money shareholders would receive for each share of stock they own if the company distributed all of its net income for the period.”
 If you generally reinvest earnings in your business, you’re not alone.
-While companies virtually never distribute all of their earnings to shareholders, it is important information to have.
-Calculate EPS by taking the total net income and dividing it by the company’s number of shares outstanding.
+While companies virtually never distribute all of their earnings to shareholders, it is important information.
+Calculate EPS by taking the total net income and dividing it by the company’s number of outstanding shares.

 How to Calculate Profit:

 Here are a few simple steps to find your business’s net profit (or net loss).